Evert-R/milestone-one/README.md

 - [Wireframe2](UXD/wareboembep-mockup-2.jpg)

 ### Concept
 This will be one long scrollable page, but with the feel of multiple pages.
 The first and last page will show the front and back cover of the vinyl release and in between you will find all the original content in digital form.
+Thus simulating the record in its cover.

-The menu will allways be visible at the top of the screen and will show icons only.
+The menu will always be visible at the top of the screen and will show icons only.
 They will allways be the same, both on desktop as on mobile.
 The website is meant to be as intuitive and practical as possible.
 The information is mostly in the content provided.

 The menu will visually scroll the page before you when you select an item, so you'll quickly be able to see what more there is to discover and also get a glimpse of the album-art wich is used as a visual effect between the sections.

 Each section will have arrows to scroll up or down as well as an icon to centralize the section on the screen.
 Also the scrolling will snap to the top of a section when you scroll by mouse or when swiping.

 On bigger screens there will be social media links on the left, on the smaller devices they will appear on the bottom of each section.
 The site will be fully responsive and optimized to be viewed on different screen sizes and devices.

 Scrolling down from the back-cover will bring you to the credits in the footer.
 Here you will also find a form to sign up for future updates.

 ### Basic features